+Convictions, be it felony or misdemeanor, come with collateral consequences.
 And here’s the part no one tells you when you’re standing in a courtroom deciding whether to take a plea deal: those consequences often last far longer than probation, fines, or jail time.
+Most defendants aren’t warned about them, many lawyers don’t explain them, and prosecutors rarely acknowledge them at all.
+Yet they quietly shape the rest of a person’s life.

 What Are Collateral Consequences?

 Collateral consequences are the civil, social, and economic penalties that attach to a criminal conviction outside the formal sentence imposed by a court.
+They are not hypothetical.
+They are written into statutes, regulations, and policies across every state — and they apply long after the case is “resolved.”

-- Loss of housing or housing eligibility
+Loss of housing or housing eligibility

-- Employment barriers and automatic disqualification
+Employment barriers and automatic disqualification

-- Ineligibility for professional or occupational licenses
+Ineligibility for professional or occupational licenses

-- Immigration consequences
+Immigration consequences

-- Loss of voting rights
+Loss of voting rights

-- Family court repercussions
+Family court repercussions

-- Barriers to education, loans, and public benefits
+Barriers to education, loans, and public benefits

 Plea Bargaining Is Coercive by Design

 Plea bargaining dominates the American criminal justice system.
 The vast majority of cases never go to trial.
-And that’s not because people are necessarily guilty; it’s because the risk of exercising constitutional rights is too high.
+And that’s not because people are necessarily guilty — it’s because the risk of exercising constitutional rights is too high.

-“Take this deal today, or face years in prison if you lose at trial,”
+“Take this deal today, or face years in prison if you lose at trial.”

+For many defendants, a plea isn’t a choice.
+It’s survival.
 There is no way we can call that informed consent.
-Why?
-Because that’s coercion.
+That’s coercion.
 And the harm doesn’t stop when the plea is entered.

 The Part No One Explains